-Though some can be annoyingly loud, especially if you need to run it all night long to power your RV’s rooftop air conditioner, that’s why some campgrounds do not allow generators.
-The National Park Service allows campers to use generators that don’t exceed the noise level of 60 decibels at 50 feet.
+Yet, some most generators can be annoyingly loud, especially if you need to run it all night long to power your RV’s rooftop air conditioner, that’s why some campgrounds do not allow generators.
+Nonetheless, the National Park Service allows campers to use generators that don’t exceed the noise level of 60 decibels at 50 feet.

 Though it can be a crowded market, with a lot of manufacturers using colorful adjectives to make a noisy generator sound like it is whisper quiet.

 So, we decided it was time to dig in on the nuts and bolts details of camping generators and what makes them tick.